umaxfun/awesome-machine-learning-for-business/README.md

 **💪Good example**: a service which can extract text from scanned invoices (it has a clear business value, and can be directly evaluated and used, such projects are welcome here).

+3. Every product included in this list should be offered for immediate use, online, without any kind of "Contact Us" or "Request Quote" walls, however, credit card information and/or company data may be required for the access.
+4. Every product included in this list should have a demo page where everyone may supply his or her data and get the result.

 ## Recommendations and Forecasting

 - Azure Anomaly Detector
 - Azure Personalizer
 - Amazon Forecast